tristan-sebens/metl/readme.md

 The `trans_fn` is passed the values of the field in the vector `v`.
-`trans_fn` is also passed a handful of other parameters which may be useful to us when transforming our data, but we won’t need any of these so we’ll simply include the `...` argument to catch them for us.
+`trans_fn` is also passed a handful of other parameters which may be useful to us when transforming our data.
+These include:

+- `v` - Field values
+- `dat` - The entire `data.frame`
+- `ip_fm` - The input `FieldMap` object
+- `op_fm` - The output `FieldMap` object

+Typically we won’t need any of the values other than `v`, but they still get passed to `trans_fn` during execution, so we’ll include `...` in our function parameters.
+It is CRITICAL that this be included in the function signature.
+If it is not, the function will not work.
+Additionally, it is STRONGLY encouraged that you use `...` rather than simply adding each parameter explicitly into the function signature.
+This is because it is possible that future iterations of the `metl` package will pass additional values into `trans_fn`, and without the `...` these new parameters will need to be explicitly named as well.
+Using `...` keeps your `trans_fn` protected against future changes to the package.

 Now we can update our `FieldMap` object to perform the timestamp conversion for us: